Signup

 14. We added Logic to this Multiple choice question like this: If “How did you hear about…” is “A friend that works at Typeform” jumps to “Who is this wonderful friend?”
 Applicants who didn’t choose this answer will therefore not see this question!

-15. To finish up, we customize a Thank You screen as follows.
+15. To finish up, we customize an Ending as follows.

 In Settings, we've activated follow-up messages.
 This means we get an email as soon as someone applies for a position, and the applicant gets immediate confirmation that their application has been received.
 This is useful for HR departments, as you can set up notifications so any or all of your applicant answers are emailed immediately to you.